Mentor-Dee/Calculator/README.md

 # Calculator
-This is a calculator built with html, css and JavaScript.
+This Project is been built with Html, Css, and JavaScript.